PODCAST: Shroud of Turin Laser Holography

 What is the Shroud of Turin or Holy Shroud?

-I would suggest that you access the vast amount of Shroud information online for its history and description.
-Here is the most basic of background information: The Shroud of Turin (Holy Shroud) is an ancient linen cloth that measures 14'3" long (4.36m long and 1.10m wide).
+I have no authority or expertise concerning the past history of scientific and technical investigations into the Shroud of Turin.
+I would suggest that you access the vast amount of information online, or in print, for that information.
+I can say that the Shroud of Turin (Holy Shroud) is an ancient linen cloth that measures 14'3" long (4.36m long and 1.10m wide).
 It contains an "image" of a man who has been beaten and crucified.
 It contains both the anterior (front) and posterior (back) images.
 Therefore, it is believed that the man was laid upon the cloth, and then the cloth was folded over him.
 The image is recorded onto only the top surface of each fiber, with a depth of approx. 0.02 - 0.06 micron.

 It is believed by proponents to be the burial cloth of Jesus Christ and a physical testament / record of his crucifixion and resurrection.